BADAKAA/website-starter/README.md

 # website-starter

 The perfect template for writing a website.
-You can choose between css and Scss as well as JavaScript and TypeScript.
+You can choose between Css and Scss as well as JavaScript and TypeScript.

 TypeScript and
 are recommended for advanced users only.